Prep Time:15 minutes Cook Time:40 minutes

 My partner Daniel and I spent one summer many years ago working as cooks at a chamber music summer camp (probably one of the most beautiful experiences of my life) We listened to Mendelssohn surrounded by the beauty of Prince Edward County and made 3 meals a day for 50+ people if I remember correctly.
 One of our top breakfast recipes was a creamy apple cinnamon oatmeal.
 I took the flavor profile from the recipe I created back then and updated it for this easy and delicious baked version.

-With Easter just around the corner, this apple cinnamon-baked oatmeal is the perfect addition to an Easter brunch spread.
+This apple cinnamon-baked oatmeal is the perfect addition to a brunch spread.
 It can be made ahead and reheated perfectly.
 This is amazing right out of the oven with a dollop of Greek yogurt, chilled with a cup of afternoon coffee or tea, or warmed with a scoop of ice cream for a wholesome dessert.

 Chef Tip: I love my grater and I use it often!
 The apples in the oatmeal and the butter are both grated right on top of a MYB beeswax wrap which makes cleaning up a breeze.
 Just drop in your ingredients, and easily rinse the beeswax wrap clean when you are done.
 It cuts down on prep time and it's also great for chilled butter if you are making pastry.